SkoolNotes/Taproot/KBhHIST201CrisisOfLibDemo.md

 	- Diversion of bubles => anarchic response in global markets: every country trying to protect themselves and hence hurting the collective

 ## Amercian Financing
+- US funds attempted to force German industrial expansion and recovery
 -